 September 29–October 1, 2017, in Asheville, North Carolina

-Click here or below to pre-register for this year’s conference via Brown Paper Tickets.
 Advance tickets are $40 for current BMCM+AC and OLLI members, $75 for non-members (BMCM+AC annual membership included).
 This price will increase to $100 for non-members at the door on 9/29, so online pre-registration is highly encouraged (ends at 5 pm on 9/28).
-Optional discounted tickets to Black Mountain Songs (performances 9/29 + 9/30) are available to conference attendees for $10, along with an optional tour of the BMC Lake Eden Camps on 10/1 for $15.
+Optional discounted tickets to Black Mountain Songs, with performances 9/29 + 9/30, are available to conference attendees for $10, along with an optional tour of the BMC Lake Eden Campus on 10/1 for $15.
 Both add-ons can be purchased with conference admission at reviewing.brownpapertickets.com.

 Thematic focus: Process + Performance

-New initiatives: In conjunction with this year’s conference, we’re thrilled to launch two new dynamic efforts.
+New initiatives: In conjunction with this year’s conference, we’re thrilled to launch two new efforts:

 - The ACTIVE ARCHIVE is a stream of programs that pairs BMCM+AC’s extensive collection with contemporary artists, curators, and cultural thinkers.
 It launches over ReVIEWING weekend with an exhibition featuring our permanent collection of works by BMC alumni curated by interdisciplinary artist Martha McDonald.